rickstaa/panda-autograsp/docsrc/source/info/info.rst

 ^^^^^^^^^^^^

-GQ-CNNs are neural network architectures that take as input a depth image and grasp,and output the predicted probability that the grasp will successfully hold the object while lifting, transporting, and shaking the object.
+GQ-CNNs are neural network architectures that take as input a depth image and grasp, and output the predicted probability that the grasp will successfully hold the object while lifting, transporting, and shaking the object.

 .. figure:: https://berkeleyautomation.github.io/gqcnn/_images/gqcnn1.png
    :width: 100%